funkhaus/wordpress-theme-boilerplate/README.md

 # Funkhaus Programming Style Guide

-This is the Funkhaus programming style guide and WordPress template theme.
+This is the Funkhaus programming style guide.

 The purpose of this style guide is to get you started in our Vuehaus system and to get you acquainted with our coding conventions, styles, and best practices.
 Also included are some tips for how to do some things that may not be immediately obvious when working with our stack.